 The Stitch Upper Blepharoplasty is done by applying 3 anchoring stitches and connecting sutures between the anchoring sutures to create a smooth double eyelid fold and make it permanent.
 The sutures are left permanently inside and the puncture holes healed without leaving any noticeable scar.

-It is suitable for the young people who has thin upper eyelid without excess skin.
-For those with thick upper eyelid due to fat, the excess fat may be removed at the same time through an additional small incision.
+It is suitable for young people who have thin upper eyelids without excess skin.
+For those with thick upper eyelids due to fat, the excess fat may be removed at the same time through an additional small incision.

-The procedure is done under local anaesthesia.
+The procedure is done under local anesthesia.
 The duration is about 45 mins to 1 hour.
-After cold compress for 30 mins, the patient may do home to rest.
-There will be swelling for the first 2 days, and will subside thereafter.
-Patient can generally return to work after 1 week.
+After a cold compress for 30 mins, the patient may do home to rest.
+There will be swelling for the first 2 days and will subside thereafter.
+Patients can generally return to work after 1 week.
 The double fold will look natural when the swelling has fully subsided after a month.